kaelynn-rose/Rideshare-Prediction/README.md

 ![plot](./figures/feature_importances_gradient_boosting.png)

 To improve this model, we would conduct more feature engineering and hyperparameter tuning to improve the recall score to the point where it would be useful in a production setting.

+This case study was conducted by Chun Liu, Alek Sanchez, and Kaelynn Rose.